 Direct support professionals must be open-minded and flexible, able to adjust their approach based on an individual's requirements and requests.
 Agencies should help foster successful working relationships by carefully matching staff and people with disabilities.
 Furthermore, consumer choice is critical.
-A DSP must recognize what is important to a person, DSP and a person with a disability increases the contentment of the person with a disability and the career satisfaction of the DSPs.
-The sense of accomplishment derived from a successful working relationship becomes a shared experience for both participants.
+A DSP must recognize what is important to a person, such as likes and dislikes, and what is important for a person, such as essential health care needs.
+Balancing these two considerations enables a DSP to provide appropriate assistance and necessary care without impinging on consumer rights.